sct-pipeline/pediatric-data-analysis/README.md

 ## Project description

-This repository contains a pipeline for pediatric spinal cord data analysis.
+This repository contains pipelines for pediatric spinal cord data analysis.
+It includes both a pipeline to extract and analyze spinal cord morphometrics (using T2w and T2*w data), as well as a pipeline for DTI analysis using DWI data.

 For this project, MRI data from the [philadelphia-pediatric](https://data.neuro.polymtl.ca/datasets/philadelphia-pediatric) dataset was used, which includes typically-developing subjects aged 6 to 17.